rishabhjhaver10/SQL/README.md

 # SQL
-This contains code for manipulating data in a database using SQL queries.
+This contains code for manipulating data in a database using SQL queries in python environment.